mus1cholic/isla/docs/ai/ai-gateway-evals-phased-plan.md

 7. Phase 3.3
 8. Phase 3.4
 9. Phase 4
+10. Phase 4.1
-10. Phase 5
+11. Phase 5
-11. Optional Phase 5.1, only when LoCoMo coverage is needed
+12. Optional Phase 5.1, only when LoCoMo coverage is needed
-12. Phase 6
+13. Phase 6
-13. Phase 6.5
+14. Phase 6.5
-14. Phase 7
+15. Phase 7
-15. Phase 8
+16. Phase 8
-16. Optional Phase 9, only when eval throughput becomes a practical bottleneck
+17. Optional Phase 9, only when eval throughput becomes a practical bottleneck

 The critical-path rule is: